Let’s take a look at how police use voice recognition software.

-Thanks to state of the art voice recognition devices, now officers can not only verbally dictate reports but also ensure that they are able to see the actual final text transcript before putting it on paper.
+Thanks to state of the art voice recognition devices, officers can now create reports using their voice.
+Additionally, they can ensure that they are able to see the actual final text transcript before submitting.

 Quite often, many of these overworked officers are forced to cut corners and rush though reports that have not been properly prepared, which in turn leads to low conviction rates in the courts of law.

 Up till now, many departments mandated that these officers should dictate reports and send audio files to data entry personnel, so that the verbally recorded report of any crime would be meticulously typed out on a word processor.

 This system effectively eroded the efficiency of the whole law enforcement apparatus due to a lot of misinformation being inadvertently passed along and recorded in files that would subsequently be contested in a court of law.

 In addition to that, it significantly increased the workload of all concerned, with repeated double checking to ensure a certain degree of accuracy of these reports.
 Resulting in a significant backlog of cases that in turn, impacted the quality of output and required extra time from both officers and their stenographer counterparts to ensure that the information was accurate.

 However, all this was before the invention of police technology like voice recognition software.
 Thanks to recent advancements in cutting edge speech recognition technology, now more and more police departments are upgrading and overhauling their whole reporting and documentation procedures by dictating police paperwork.

 Due to such voice recognition technology devices, now officers can not only verbally dictate reports but also ensure that they are able to see the actual final text transcript before committing it on paper.
 This way the officer can easily edit the text and make all relevant corrections, as and when required, before sending the final document into the record archives.

 How Police Use Voice Recognition